-Chocolate Covered Peanut Butter Eggs are the perfect treat to make for your family this Easter.
+Chocolate Covered Peanut Butter Eggs are another delicious Easter Desserts that are the perfect treat to make for your family.
 Seriously, is there anything better than peanut butter covered in chocolate?

 For as long as I can remember both my husband and my son have loved Reese's Peanut Butter Cups.
 I think they both might have a slight addiction.
 But who can really blame them.
 There really is something amazing about combining chocolate with peanut butter.